-Development proposals within the Broads Authority area will need to comply with the relevant policy within the Local Plan for the Broads.
+Development proposals within the Broads Authority area should comply with the relevant policy within the Local Plan for the Broads.

 Photo of St Margaret's Church and war memorial

 Priority F: Ensure development is designed to a high standard that is appropriate to its location.